lioneltrs/goNCommand/README.md

     gcc -o ss_unswizzle ss_unswizzle.c

 ## Usage
-1. Set the path MY_RAW_ROMS_DIR to point to the directory where Ninja Commando is installed.
-In this directory you will see files such as c1.bin and m1.bin.
+1. Set the path MY_RAW_ROMS_DIR to point to the directory where Ninja Commando (or another supported game) is installed.
+In this directory, you will see files such as c1.bin and m1.bin.
 Example :

     MY_RAW_ROMS_DIR=/home/lionel2/provi/amazon/ninja_commando/rom

 2. Set the path MY_OUT_ROM_DIR_1 to a temporary directory of your choice.
-3. Run one of the three scripts:
+3. Run one of the six scripts:

 ```
 ./goNCommand